 - Get moving now: Want to know the biggest difference between those who survive or perish when faced with all types of disasters?
 Those most likely to survive act immediately.
 When faced with a “decisive moment” they get moving.
 Boom.
 Those most likely to perish sit, ponder, evaluate, wait to see what others do, and wait for a “better” time to do something.

 Balance the need to cut costs with necessity to invest

-Those most likely to sell more than competitors after a recession are realists.
+Those most likely to sell more than competitors facing an economic challenge are realists.
 You need to survive if you wish to be around to outperform the competition.
 Cutting costs is necessary.
 But investments in some areas is also required if you wish to outperform competitors and pick up new clients and market share that simply would not be possible in normal times.

 Improving sales efficiencies is best way to cut cost of new client acquisition